What You’ll Learn ⚡

 RVCs measurements with DewesoftX:

-Steady state duration: This defines the duration of the steady state defined in seconds.
+Steady-State Duration: This defines the duration of the steady state in seconds.

-Example: If a hysteresis of 0,2% and a steady state duration of 1s is defined, the stationary condition is reached if the voltage doesn't deviate more than +- 0,2% for 1 second.
+Example: If a hysteresis of 0.2% and a steady-state duration of 1 s are defined, the stationary condition is reached when the voltage does not deviate by more than ±0.2% for 1 second.

 How the channel list is defined in DewesoftX?

-DEWESoft has created a special FFT algorithm (software PLL) to determine the periodic time (frequency).
-The algorithm determines the periodic time of the signal via a special FFT algorithm at a sampling window of multiple periods (typically 10 periods, definable in power module).
-The calculated frequency is highly accurate (mHz) and works for all applications (motor, inverter, grid, etc.).
+Dewesoft has developed a special FFT algorithm (software PLL) to determine the periodic time (frequency).
+The algorithm calculates the periodic time of the signal using this FFT method over a sampling window of multiple periods (typically 10 periods, configurable in the power module).
+The calculated frequency is highly accurate (in the millihertz range) and works reliably for all applications, including motors, inverters, and grids.

 How Dewesoft X calculates the power of an AC system

-While other power analyses calculate the power in the time domain, in DewesoftX calculates in the frequency domain.
-With the predetermined period time, an FFT analysis for voltage and current is done for a definable number of periods (typically 10, with electrical applications) and a definable sampling rate.
-The FFT yields an amplitude for the voltage, current, and the cos phi for each harmonic.
-One major benefit of this FFT transformation is that the behavior of amplifiers, current or voltage transducers in amplitude and phase for the whole frequency range (using the Sensor XML) can now be corrected.
-This way of power analysis has the highest possible accuracy.
-Another benefit is that harmonic analysis and other power quality analysis can be done completely synchronized to the fundamental frequency.
+While other power analyzers calculate power in the time domain, DewesoftX performs the calculation in the frequency domain.
+Using the predetermined period time, an FFT analysis of voltage and current is performed over a user-defined number of periods (typically 10 for electrical applications) and a configurable sampling rate.
+The FFT provides the amplitude of the voltage, current, and the cosine phi for each harmonic.

-With the FFT corrected values, the RMS voltages and currents are calculated out of the RMS values of each harmonic.
+With the FFT-corrected values, the RMS voltages and currents are calculated from the RMS values of each harmonic.

-The rectified mean is the average of the rectified signal.
-In terms of an AC signal, it's the average of the absolute value of voltage or current.
+The rectified mean is the average of a rectified signal.
+For an AC signal, it represents the average of the absolute values of voltage or current.

-The rectified mean is used e.g. for transformer testing as the rectified mean is proportional to the magnetic flux.
+The rectified mean is used, for example, in transformer testing, as it is proportional to the magnetic flux.

-The power values for each harmonic and the total values are calculated with the following formulas:
+The power values for each harmonic, as well as the total values, are calculated using the following formulas:

 Where the power quality can be applied?